PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV6ToV7.md

 ### Configuration option type

 #### :clock1: Then:
-The configuration data used to be an array passed through a `CacheManager` method.
+The configuration data used to be a primitive array passed through a `CacheManager` method.

 #### :alarm_clock: Now:
-The will now accept only a `\phpFastCache\Config\ConfigurationOption` object.
+The will now accept only a `\Phpfastcache\Config\ConfigurationOption` object.
-There's a short alias available for less verbose configuration: `\phpFastCache\Config\Config` This object will contain fluent setters allowing you to make use of chained setters.
+There's a short alias available for less verbose configuration: `\Phpfastcache\Config\Config` This object will contain fluent setters allowing you to make use of chained setters.
 Despite the fact that this is a bad practice, this object which implements ArrayAccess interface will allow you to treat the object as an array for primitive variable accesses: